 Now that a low-cost asset management & GIS alternative is in production and starting to be adopted by other communities, it has given me the confidence to commit myself to the next project which is to design open source, standards based infrastructure for municipalities which pull together all data: financial, sensor, statistical in a coherent …

-I have decided to support local community groups by donating 50% of my fees after a couple of years when much of the set-up and mapping work is complete.
-Feels quite satisfying to be able to make difference by not only to small rural municipalities by providing access to tech via open source & cutting …
+I have decided to support local community groups by donating 25% of my fees after the first year when much of the set-up and mapping work is complete.
+Feels quite satisfying to be able to make difference by not only to small rural municipalities by providing access to tech via open source & cutting costs …

 Creativity is thriving at the village facilitated by open source tools.
 Our web site is based on WordPress which has allowed us tremendous freedom to add and modify content with ease.
 Staff has also started contributing more content.
 Introduction of WordPress to museum staff followed by open source media tools is empowering them them expand …